What Can You Buy in Wallis and Futuna: A List of Crafts and Souvenirs

 Don't be surprised if someone offers you their own necklace during your visit.
 It's a genuine gesture of friendship and welcome that'll warm your heart.

-Where to buy: You are more likely to be gifted a garland, but they are available to purchase from stores all over Wallis and Futuna.
+Where to buy: You are more likely to be gifted a garland than to find one to buy.

 5.Shell Necklaces